Her Story

 1123 3rd Ave · the former Wells Fargo building · Spring Lake, NJ

 Spring Lake's first neighborhood bistro and bar.
 Seasonal American fare, French-influenced, locally sourced.
-The kind of place where everybody knows your name — and the food is actually worth staying for.
-Built with Bret Morgan of Asbury Fresh in a beautifully restored historic building in the heart of one of the Shore's most beloved towns.
+Built with Bret Morgan in a beautifully restored historic building in the heart of one of the Shore's most beloved towns.
 This is the one she's been working toward her whole life.

 Now Open The Current Chapter